vonajs/vona/packages-docs/guide/essentials/api/model.md

 ## Cache

-Vona Model has cache enabled by default, making the system high performant by default.
-We can also set cache configuration
+Vona Model has cache enabled by default, making the system high performant by default

+Model supports `secondary cache`/`mem cache`/`redis cache`. `redis cache` is used by default.
+Because `redis cache` can maintain data consistency in distributed scenarios, while `mem cache` has a delay in synchronizing data in distributed scenarios.
+If business data changes infrequently, you can use `mem cache` or `secondary cache` to achieve higher performance

+How to set cache configuration:

 ### 1. Disable cache